-• An S corporation can be a party to a taxdeferred reorganization (see chapter 9, infra).
-Hence, the shareholders of the S corporation can exchange their interest on a tax-deferred basis and enjoy pass-through treatment before the reorganization.
+• An S corporation can be a party to a tax-deferred reorganization (see chapter 9, infra).
+Hence, the shareholders of the S corporation can exchange their interest on a taxdeferred basis and enjoy passtreatment before through the reorganization.
 The tax consequences of reorganizations involving a "disregarded entity" are more problematic.

 • A C corporation may elect to become an S corporation if it is a "small business corporation" and elects to be an S corporation.
-It can do this without incurring the tax consequences of liquidating, See chapter 6, supra.
-It cannot so easily become an LLC.
+It can

 Default definition and tax rules applicable to С and S corporations: A "C corporation" is "a corporation which is not an S corporation for such year." § 1361(a)(2).
-Unless subchapter S provides otherwise, subchapter C's rules apply to S corporations and their shareholders, except to the extent inconsistent with it. § 1371(a).
+Unless subchapter S provides otherwise, subchapter C's rules apply to S corporations and their shareholders, except to extent inconsistent with the it. § 1371(a).
 Subchapter S leaves many topics untouched - and so they are governed by the principles of subchapter C.